Dianella (gastropod): Description

-Their relatively big shell has an onic or turriform shape with a common, prominent, spiral sculpture.
+Their relatively big shell has an conic or turriform shape with a common, prominent, spiral sculpture.
 The radula shows a rhachidian tooth with no basal cusps.
 Their stomach has a caecal appendix at its pyloric end.
 They have a Hydrobia-like central nervous system, a simple penis and a characteristic, big seminal receptacle at the end of a prominent spiral of the coiled oviduct.

 Species

 Species within the genus Dianella include: